carmelo0x63/GoWeb/README.md

 <img src="assets/images/docker+lb.png">

 Take a look and edit as appropriate file `data/loadbalancer/default.conf`.
 The file defines:</br>
-- `backend`: the servers (private subnet IP addresses) and ports on which the service is offered
+- `backend`: the servers (private subnet IP addresses) and ports on which the service stack is offered
 - `listen`: the port on which the LB operates (within the container)
 </br>